Jbachtiger/ci-pp2-quizanaughts/README.md

 2. The favicon came from [https://favicon.io/](https://favicon.io/)

 ### Code
 1. Web Dev Simplified - the base code logic for the quiz was amended from his [Youtube](https://www.youtube.com/watch?v=riDzcEQbX6k) tutorial.
-The code has been modified extensively and extra features/components added to it.
+The code has been extensively modified and extra features/components added to it.
 2. Florin Pop [Youtube](https://www.youtube.com/watch?v=XH5OW46yO8I) video guide.
-The walkthrough helped create a modal and the code was used and modified for the project.
+The walkthrough helped me create a modal and the code was used and modified for the project.

 ### Media
 1. All stock images are royalty free and taken from the following sites: